indieweb/blank-gh-site/help.md

 # Using Thimble
 ##What is Thimble?
+Thimble is a code editor for HTML, JavaScript, and CSS, and is designed to help people teach, learn, and create the web *with* the web.
+Because it uses a forked version of Brackets, much of what you can do is the same as for [using the desktop Brackets editor](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets).

+*NOTE: if you find the following animations too small to read, you can open all of the images below in full-size by right-clicking and viewing them on their own.*

 ##How do I create a project?
 ##How do I save a project?
 ##How do I publish a project?